 Anyone can do a Top 50, a Top 20 or a Top 10.
 If you do a Top 50, you don't really miss out on anything, leaving your readers no opportunity to write in and tell you how stupid you are.
-I like to take those chances.
+We like to take those chances.

 I've seen dozens of sports movies and there are many I would have liked to have added to this list.
 Hundreds have been made over the years, and surely you'll disagree with this best-of countdown, but after recalling some of my favorites, I feel confident in calling this the only list you need to heed: